ElmoDFGD/ElmoRim/README.md

 Disable (or set to 0) everything except *Attacks of Opportunity* and *Bow Stamina Cost*.

 #### Optional MCM Settings
 In addition to the mandatory settings, several optional tweaks are available:

 <details>
   <summary><strong>Click here to see optional MCM Tweaks</strong></summary>

+#### AYOP - College
+Non-mages looking to access Saarthal and the Archmages quarters should make the following changes:
+* Set First Lessons and Under Saarthal to 0

 ##### SunHelm
 Disable powers under *General>Enable/Disable powers*.
 Only Sunhelms Cold system is enabled as part of the ElmoRim Lite Survival setup.